Nuclear Non-Proliferation Act of 1978

-Nuclear Non-Proliferation Act of 1978, 22 U.S.C. § 3201, is a United States federal law declaring that nuclear explosive devices pose a perilous threat to the security interests of the United States and continued international progress towards world peace and the development of nations.
+Nuclear Non-Proliferation Act of 1978, 22 U.S.C. § 3201, is a United States federal law declaring that nuclear explosive devices pose a perilous threat to the security interests of the United States.
+The law restricts U.S. export of civil nuclear programs to other nations.

 The H.R.
 8638 legislation was passed by the 95th United States Congress and signed into law by the 39th President of the United States Jimmy Carter on March 10, 1978.

 Provisions of the Act

 The Nuclear Non-Proliferation Act provided several policy elements for the control and limitations of nuclear technology.